NinjaOne

 (Webhook triggers work only in the new UI)

-Once configured, any alert generated by NinjaOne will be sent to AlertOps for incident management.
+Thats it!
+You have congured an Webhook for a monitor.
+Any alert will be sent to AlertOps for incident management.

 Alert Triggering Information

-• AlertOps automatically creates a new incident when NinjaOne sends an alert where status = Triggered.
+AlertOps automatically creates a new incident when NinjaOne sends an alert, where

-• AlertOps automatically closes the same incident when an alert with device status Reset is received.
+AlertOps automatically closes the same incident when an alert with device status